harishnshetty/2048-React-CICD-devsecops/README.md

 ## Notes and Recommendations

-- Replace `<VERSION>` and `<your-server-ip>` placeholders with specific values for your setup.
+- Replace `<VERSION>`, `<your-server-ip>`, and other placeholders with specific values for your setup.
 - Prefer pinned versions for production environments rather than "latest".
-- Consult each project's official documentation for the most up-to-date instructions and security guidance.
+- Consult each project's official documentation for the most up-to

----